Teeshtastic/Lighthouse_Project_1/starting_with_questions.md

 Answer:

 Yes, we can summarize the impact of revenue generated for 21 locations that have revenue reported.
-Locations in the United States have seen the largest benefit in this data source.
+Locations in the United States make up the largest amount of information in this data source.
 Locations outside of the United States include Israel, Australia, Canada, and Switzerland.